Anthony-Massaad/Elevator-Simulator/README.txt

    hover over the "Run As" option and select "1 JUnit Test".
 The output will appear in the JUnit window and will tell you how many errors and failures occurred.

-3. To run the JUnit test for the System, repeat step 3 but with the TestSystem.java file instead of TestParser.java.
+3. The other JUnit tests are run in the same way but open their respective files.